 Quick Facts about the 25th World Scout Jamboree

 - The theme of the 25th World Scout Jamboree is “Draw Your Dream.”
 Likewise, the theme of the 24th World Scout Jamboree is “Unlock a New World.”

 - The Jamboree will be held in Saemanguem, South Korea.
 After the Jamboree is complete, a permanent Scout Center will be created on the site.

 - The Saemanguem Jamboree site is 10km2 whereas the 1st World Jamboree site was only 0.024km2.
 The Summit Bechtel Scout Reserve, a.k.a. the site of the 24th World Jamboree, is 57km2.

 - The Korea Scout Association has hosted one other World Scout Jamboree, the 17th Jamboree in 1991.
 The 17th World Jamboree was the first World Jamboree to include the Global Development Village (GDV), now a hallmark of World Scout events.
 The GDV teaches Scouts about global issues and how to work towards creating a better world.

 How to Attend

-The Boy Scouts of America will be sending a contingent of approximately 7,200 Boy Scouts and Venturers from across the U.S. to World Scout Jamboree 2019.
+The Boy Scouts of America sent a contingent of approximately 7,200 Scouts BSA and Venturers from across the U.S. to World Scout Jamboree in 2019.